wadefagen/waf.cs.illinois.edu/discovery/grade_disparity_between_sections_at_uiuc/index.md

 One of the most frustrating situations to find yourself in is a coursewhere all of your friends are in the &quot;easier section&quot;.
 For most of us, it feels like this happens <i>all of the time</i>.
 This visualization is the second in a series of <a href="https://waf.cs.illinois.edu/discovery/gpa/">GPA visualizations</a> created to explore the grades given by courses at The University of Illinois.

-Using GPA data from the most recent seven full semesters (Fall 2017 through Spring 2021, including summers/winters when available), we found the distribution of every section/instructor group within every course.
+Using GPA data from the most recent eight full semesters (Fall 2017 through Fall 2021, including summers/winters when available), we found the distribution of every section/instructor group within every course.
 For example, Calculus I (MATH 221) has been taught by seven different primary instructors recently.
 We found the following distributions: